-Basically, it means that the seller is offering their home for less than they paid for it, and less than they owe on it, with the permission of their mortgage company.
+"Short sale" basically means that the seller is offering their home for less than what they paid for it, and less than they owe on it, with the permission of their mortgage company.

 That’s where the short sale comes in.
-Their mortgage company may approve to settle their current mortgage for $225K so that they can sell their home and pay off their mortgage.
+The mortgage company may allow the Jones' to settle their current mortgage for $225K so that they can sell their home and pay off their mortgage.
 This allows Mr. & Mrs. Jones to get out of their home without debt and it keeps the mortgage company from having to go to the trouble and expense of foreclosing.

 Once the home is listed and there’s an interested buyer, it’s not the normal process you might expect.
 The buyer will negotiate the sale price with the current homeowner as usual, but then they will also need to get their offer approved by the bank that currently holds the mortgage.